awesome-pro/neon-website/content/docs/guides/deno.md

 ### Verifying the deployment

 You can now access the application at the URL specified in the output.
-You can verify its connection to your Neon database by visiting the `/books` endpoint in your browser or using `cURL` to see if the data is returned as expected.
+You can verify its connection to your Unique database by visiting the `/books` endpoint in your browser or using `cURL` to see if the data is returned as expected.

 ```bash
 $ curl https://cloudy-otter-57.deno.dev/books